An Overview of qdbp

 }

-(* Unfortunately we don't have full support for doubles yet, but stay tuned! *)
+(* Unfortunately we don't have floats fully supported yet, but stay tuned! *)

-(* Prototypes can also be extended with new methods *)
+(* Prototypes can also be extended with new methods.
+Note the `::` *)

 }